StoneCypher/jssm/docs/do want.md

     - [ ] validate an abstract state machine state,
     - [ ] keep and rewind a state history (thanks @kz),
     - [ ] autocreate an api (that is, action "melt" on machine auto-gets api method equiv `.melt()`)
+        - [ ] with optional prefixes
     - [ ] consume `.dfa` files?
     - [ ] compare two state machines?
     - [ ] check `is_changing`
+    - [ ] describe edges as members of groups
 - [ ] improved nature of states (all thanks burny who isn't on gh zomg)
     - [ ] states as objects rather than strings
         - [ ] makes inheritance easier